thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 As can be seen in the two bar charts, all traffic signs are included in all three datasets.
 This is good.

 However, some traffic signs are represented significantly more often than others.
 This could lead to problems in the learning algorithm in such a way that it is overtrained for some traffic signs, but not trained enough for other.
-This might be one potential target for further optimization.
+This might be one potential target for further optimizations.

 ![Distribution of labels within provided image datasets][image1a]